Connect the dots between GitHub, Jira/Linear, and Slack

 Keep your batch size small to roll out features to customers faster and with less risk.

-Spot flaky tests and improve the performance of your CI pipeline based on data.
+Spot flaky tests and improve the performance of your CI pipeline.

 Identify review bottlenecks and get your work merged faster.